 Koh Samui Gay Bars

-Always have a poncho handy if you will be out exploring for the latter part of the afternoon.
+Keep a poncho handy if you will be out exploring, especially in late afternoons.
 Pop-up storms can bring torrential rain and flood local streets.
 Don’t let anything valuable get wet!
-Read more about items you can’t forget to take to Southeast Asia.

 Even though Koh Samui is a Thai island, it’s large enough to have its own International Airport.
 Flights to Samui USM Airport from Bangkok are frequent, although they come at a higher price than most other domestic Thailand flights.

 Samui Airport was built by and is privately owned by Bangkok Airways.
 Since this airline has a monopoly, they don’t have competition pushing flight costs down.
 If you are coming from Bangkok, there is really no other convenient route choice to get to Samui.

 There are large ferries available that depart from mainland Surat Thani you can book if you’re coming from somewhere farther south in Thailand.
 They make stops at Koh Samui Island, Koh Phangan, and lastly, Koh Tao.
 This option is definitely cheaper than flying!

 See wolfyy’s complete collection of gay travel guides for more gay destination ideas around the world.